 TSPs can also assist landowners in implementing practices funded by the Environmental Quality Incentives Program (EQIP).
 EQIP is a cost-share program that can fund the development of forest management plans, wildlife habitat enhancement activities, and other resource enhancement practices.
 Landowners use EQIP and other NRCS cost-share programs as a resource to achieve their conservation and management goals.

-Whether you missed our workshops or you just want to review the materials again, the resources below will provide you with information to become a Technical Services Provider.
+the resources below will provide you with information to become a Technical Services Provider.
 Keep in mind, this is a multi-step process.
 Expect the authentication process, materials review, and training modules to take you 3-4 days to complete and additional time to coordinate with NRCS for each phase of review and approval.

 Here’s an overview of the process to help you get started.

 The eAuthentication Account allows you to do business with the government online.
 The account allows you to access to authenticated sites (those that require passwords) that track contracts, programs, and services that involve you as a customer or technical service provider.

 Go to http://www.eauth.egov.usda.gov/eauthCreateAccount.html to complete your online application for a USDA eAuthentication account.

 - Complete the registration page by making up your own User ID, Password, & 4-digit PIN.

 - PASSWORD PRO TIP: Your password needs to be at least 12 characters long, include 1 number, 1 uppercase letter, 1 lowercase letter, 1 special character (! # $ – % + = : ? *), and it CANNOT include any words recognized by a dictionary.
 For example: Fore$T$rul3!

 - Complete your security questions and answers.
 Then click CONTINUE.